What Are Possible Court-Martial Punishments?

 After you receive notice of the Article 15 (NJP) outcome and punishment, you have the right to appeal the outcome of the Article 15 (NJP) and the punishment, and can request it be removed from your military records.
 If you are not successful with appeals within your chain of command, you can appeal the Article 15 (NJP) outcome to your service branch Board for Correction of Military Records (BCMR).

 Unlike other military disciplinary actions, in most cases you have the right to decide whether you will accept your case being decided in the Article 15 forum.
 If you turn down an Article 15 (NJP), you are demanding your case be decided in a court-martial.
 This is a serious decision.
-You can, and should, consult with an attorney, such as an experienced Article 15 defense attorney, before deciding whether to accept or refuse an Article 15 (NJP).
+You can, and should, consult an experienced Nonjudicial punishment lawyer, before deciding whether to accept or refuse an Article 15 (NJP).

 Summary courts-martial (SCM) are not commonly used in the military, but they are available if commanders deem one appropriate.
 A summary court-martial is the lowest level of court-martial, and it is like a hybrid between an Article 15 and a more common court-martial, such as a special or general court-martial.